Updated on: April 15, 2026

 Vague claims erode trust.
 Implement rigorous metrics, context and message clarity.

-Great sessions die afterwards.
+Great webinars die afterwards.
 Implement a repurposing plan (clips, blogs, highlights PDF).

 Ignoring technical SEO